Jerry Hollendorfer: Background

 Hollendorfer grew up on the outskirts of Akron, Ohio, in a rural area, (Bath Township), where he had a pony to ride.
 He attended Revere High School in Richfield then Akron University, earning a degree in business administration and marketing.
 He moved to California in the late 1960s, where he became interested in horse racing and decided to work on the backstretch.
 He started as a hot walker, then became a groom at Bay Meadows Racetrack.
 He worked for trainers Jerry Dutton and Jerry Fanning for a number of years, then took out his training license in 1979.

 Hollendorfer currently lives in Point Richmond, California with his wife, Janet.
 They met in Southern California while he worked for Fanning and she was employed by another trainer, Mel Stute.
-The two married in the 1980's.
+The two married in the 1980s.
 Janet was his chief assistant and oversaw the horses stabled in Northern California while Hollendorfer traveled to other racetracks.

 Hollendorfer is known for buying young horses at auction in the low to mid price range, often using his own money.
 He then puts together ownership groups, often retaining a percentage of the horse.